Clarkson-Applied-Data-Science/Yadugur_IA626_Project/README.md

-### In a nutshell, this code sets up a connection to a MySQL database, creates a table, inserts data into the table, and provides an API endpoint to retrieve flight information based on the flight number using a Flask application.
+### In a nutshell
+This code sets up a connection to a MySQL database, creates a table, inserts data into the table, and provides an API endpoint to retrieve flight information based on the flight number using a Flask application.
 This can be further extended and customized to meet specific requirements related to flight data retrieval and display.